lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex iOS TableView Using VIPER.md

 }
 ```

-I have made three additions:
+I have made three additions.

-- overidden `awakeFromNib()` ,
+- I overrode `awakeFromNib()` ,
-- added a property called `presenter`, and
+- i added a property called `presenter`, and
-- added a method called `showReport`, which I will discuss later.
+- i added a method called `showReport`, which I will discuss later.

 As I mentioned previously, the VIPER stack must be configured, or more specifically, connected.
-The question comes up about who will do this configuration.
-I have allocated that responsibility to a class I call the Connector.
+I have allocated the configuration responsibility to a class I call the Connector.

 Storyboards are a very important part of my workflow because of their visual layout capabilities and documentative qualities.
-Even though I'm implementing VIPER, I definately want to continue to store the ViewController specifications in a storyboard.
+Even though I'm implementing VIPER, I definitely want to continue using storyboards to define ViewController layouts.

 `awakeFromNib()` is called immediately after the ViewController is constructed and the outlets are set.
 This is the perfect place to call the Connector to configure the remainder of the VIPER stack.

-You might have noticed that the presenter property is not set.
+You might have noticed that the presenter property has not been set.
 This is because it will be set by the Connector.

 ### The Connector

-You mighr be wondering why the the VIPER strack has to be setup by a third party.
-It becomes more obvious when you see the code.
-Part of the requirement of the clean architecture is that it must be testable.
+You might be wondering why the VIPER stack has to be setup by a third party.
+It will become more obvious when you see the code.
+Remember that part of the requirement of the clean architecture is that it must be testable.

-Certainly, you could arrange for theViewController to directly allocate the Presenter and then have the ViewController set the presenter's viewController as a delegate.
+Certainly, you could arrange for the ViewController to directly allocate the Presenter and then have the ViewController set the presenter's viewController as a delegate.
 This is pretty normal stuff.
 In the same way the Presenter could directly allocate the UseCase and then have the Presenter set the UseCase's presenter as a delegate.

 But what about the EntityGateway?
 Should we directly allocate this as well?
-Directly allocating the EntityGateway would violate the rule that states: names of classes in the outer layer should not be known by classes of the inner layers.
-The only way to make this happen is to inject the EntityGateway into the centre, which in this case is the UseCase.
-The next question is who should perform the injection.
-If the presenter does the intjection, the rule is still violated.
+Having the UseCase directly allocatie the EntityGateway violates the rule that states: names of classes in the outer layer should not be known by classes of the inner layers.
+The only way to make this happen is to inject the EntityGateway into the UseCase.

+The next question is: who should perform the injection?
+If the presenter does it, the rule is still violated.
+In fact none of the classes in the stack can perform the injection without violating the rule.

-This is why the Connector does the injection .
+This is why the Connector does the injection.

 ```swift
 class TransactionListConnector {